-I described to Dave and Helen a video that had circulated online of a funeral procession on the streets of Srinagar.
-Police tried to disperse the mourners with guns and batons, but the father of the young man whose corpse lay on the stretcher shielded his son’s dead body with his own.
-In his late fifties this father stretched his arms over the corpse of his own child while soldiers and policeman tried to pull and beat him away from his dead son with batons.
+I described a video to Dave and Helen that had recently circulated online.
+It was of a funeral procession on the streets of Srinagar.
+Police tried to disperse the mourners with guns and batons.
+The father of the young man whose corpse lay on the stretcher shielded his son’s dead body with his own.
+In his late fifties this father stretched his arms over his child’s corpse while soldiers and policeman tried to pull and beat him away from his dead son with batons.

-Dave wanted to confirm that while people were mourning and protesting they were at the same time being killed.
+Dave tried to confirm, “So while people are mourning, they are also being killed?”
 The escalation was cyclical.
 More killing more mourning, more mourning more resentment, more resentment more protest, more protest more killing; more killing more mourning more resentment more protest more killing.
-As people gathered to mourn the dead or protest, to shout slogans of freedom or to throw stones India responded with bullets, beating and mass arrests.
+As people gathered to mourn the dead or to protest against death, to shout slogans of freedom or to throw stones India responded with bullets, beating and mass arrests.

-Helen wanted to know what was at the base of it all.
 We spoke about Partition and all that followed.
-I explained how India had come to help defend Kashmir from Pakistani tribal invaders who had crossed the border.
-I spoke of how India had promised to hold a referendum on Kashmir’s right to self-determination once peace was restored.
+The dominant historical narrative tells of how India had come to help defend Kashmir from Pakistani tribal invaders who had crossed the border.
+A lesser recognised part of this history, is the massacre of Muslims in Jammu by Hari Singh’s henchmen and Hindu militia.
+It is said that hundreds of thousands of people died, and that the Pakistani tribals had crossed the border in their defence.
+Then Hari Singh called on help from India, who then promised to hold a referendum on Kashmir’s right to self-determination once peace was restored.
 But over time India’s assistance transformed into an occupation.
 Opportunities for a referendum were blocked.
-Democratic elections rigged, political dissidents imprisoned and since the rise of armed militancy in the 1990’s Kashmir has become the most densely militarised place in the world.
+Democratic elections rigged, political dissidents imprisoned and since the rise of armed militancy in the 1990s Kashmir has become the most densely militarised place in the world.
 Dave couldn’t believe the statistics of security forces to civilians; almost one for every five or six people.

-Helen wanted to know why they wanted Kashmir.
-When Dave said it clearly wasn’t oil, I wondered if he was referring to the lack of US intervention or even interest in the issue.
+I wondered if Dave was referring to the lack of US intervention or even interest in the issue.
 We spoke of Kashmir’s strategic location, of its natural resources and the hydroelectric power it generates for the rest of North India.
-We spoke about a nation’s ego and the Pakistan versus India rhetoric.
-And we spoke about Gandhi’s haunting remark, that as Kashmir was the only Muslim majority state in a Hindu majority country, the fate of this place would be the true test of India’s secularism.
+We spoke about national egos and the Pakistan versus India rhetoric.
+And we spoke about Gandhi’s haunting remark; as Kashmir was the only Muslim majority state in a Hindu majority country, the fate of Kashmir would be the true test of India’s secularism.